-Attribute Method Par Sands: Selected Target Assessment 2005 Comment with attributes -000 respect to target Extent of littoral In situ biotope mapping using GPS and GIS and GPS No decrease in extent of No baseline Probably rock GIS mapping with aerial where appropriate at this littoral rock areas data maintained available. site since access to boundary for ordnance datum mapping is possible Record in field obvious dynamic changes such as shift in sediment/rock distribution or geomorphological changes such as rock fall Biotope In situ biotope mapping using GPS and GIS and GPS Maintain presence of site No baseline Probably composition GIS or aerials for comparison to appropriate at this specified suite of biotopes data maintained complex level (equivalent with base site since access to allowing for natural line) Identification of a subset of the boundary for succession/known biotopes from the site listed by Spalding mapping is possible. cyclical change Associates 2005 including set sampling Key blotopes are: points for identification of biotope LR.IILK.Musd I R MI R MusF LR HLR FR LR.LLR.FVS Distribution and In situ biotope mapping using GPS and Determine Maintain the distribution No baseline Probably spatial pattern of GIS to complex level (equivalent with monitoring and spatial pattern of the data maintained biotopes at base line) and determine changes in points/transect from biotope complexes specified locations zonations or other distributions on a transect across full shore.
+Attribute Method Par Sands: Selected site specific attributes Target Assessment 2005 Comment with respect to target Extent of littoral rock In situ biotope mapping using GPS and GIS mapping with aerial where available.
+Ensure mapping to mean low water or ordnance datum Record in field obvious dynamic changes such as shift in sediment/rock distribution or geomorphological changes such as rock fall GIS and GPS appropriate at this site since access to boundary for mapping is possible No decrease in extent of littoral rock areas No baseline data Probably maintained Biotope composition In situ biotope mapping using GPS and GIS or aerials for comparison to complex level (equivalent with base line) Identification of a subset of the biotopes from the site listed by Spalding Associates 2005 including set sampling points for identification of biotope GIS and GPS appropriate at this site since access to boundary for mapping is possible.
+Key biotopes are: LR.HLR.MusB LR.MLR.BF LR.MLR.MusF LR.HLR.FR LR.HLR.FR Maintain presence of site specified suite of biotopes allowing for natural succession/known cyclical change No baseline data Probably maintained Distribution and In situ biotope mapping using GPS and Determine Maintain the distribution No baseline Probably spatial pattern of GIS to complex level (equivalent with monitoring and spatial pattern of the data maintained biotopes at base line) and determine changes in points/transect from biotope complexes specified locations zonations or other distributions on a transect across full shore.
 Record in field obvious dynamic changes such as shift in sediment/rock distribution or geo-morphological changes such as rock fall.
 Fixed point photograph for additional information baseline maps allowing for natural succession/known cyclical changes Presence of subfeature Site specific selected for nature conservation importance Upper eulittoral cave walls dominated by the red algae Rhodochorton purpurea Maintain the presence of the specified subfeature No baseline data Probably maintained Extent of representative biotope Site specific Inferred from in situ monitoring Mussel beds on the lower shore in the west of the site LR.MLR.MusF No loss in extent of the representative biotope subject to natural change No baseline data Probably maintained Species composition of representative biotope Site specific selected for nature conservation importance Key species are: Fucus serratus Mastocarpus stellatus Mytilus edulis Semibalanus balanoides Patella vulgata No decline in biotope quality due to change in species composition No loss of specified key species for specified species No baseline data Probably maintained Presence and/or abundance of specified species Site specific selected for nature conservation importance Presence and frequency of Balanus perforatus Target: Presence on >50% of lower shore overhangs Site specific to reflect successional change, negative changes such as spread of negative species or loss of distinctive species and No baseline data No comment